Microsurgery & Replantation

 The simple answer is immediately with no delay.
 But for the sake of stating scientific facts, with good technique of transport the chances for successful replantation/ revascularization of the severed part greatly increase if the patient reaches an operating room within 4 - 6 hours from the time of injury.
 This time can vary depending on the level of injury.
 For example the permissable time limit for an amputation at the level of the finger is more than that at the level of the arm.

 This should be avoided as much as possible as in most injuries, blood can be controlled by pressure and elevation.
-In the event of rapid, uncontrolled bleeding, one may seek medical attention at the nearest health care facility but should inform the treating doctors that they intend to attain further management at an adequatley equipped facility.
+In the event of rapid, uncontrolled bleeding, one may seek medical attention at the nearest health care facility but should inform the treating doctors that they intend to attain further management at an adequately equipped facility.
 The treating doctor will then be able to guide you, make arrangements necessary and in some cases even be able to communicate with the nearest specialist centre and inform them of your arrival.
 Common problems encountered with seeking local health care is when in an attempt to stop bleeding the vessels in the stump of the injured part are damaged, which makes replantation/ revascularization surgery difficult

 Unfortunately No. After a successful procedure there may still be residual problems in the part such as stiffness, decreased sensitivity and functionality and raw areas which might require further surgical procedures.
 But with the combination of the right factors, surgical technique, good patient compliance and physiotherapy it is possible to achieve near normalcy in the damaged part.